 No, pickled jalapeños cannot be frozen.
 As a general rule of thumb, no pickled food is good frozen, as they don’t tend to thaw well and get ultra-mushy.
 The whole point is to add that fresh crunch to the foods you love.

 More Pickled Recipes

 We love pickled recipes and we have a few other favorites that you must try!
 There’s something about a vinegary punch that is so darn addicting.

-- In a medium pot, combine water, vinegar, sugar, salt and peppercorns.
-Bring them to a boil and set aside.
+- In a medium pot, combine the water, vinegar, sugar, salt, and peppercorns.
+Bring the brine to a boil and set it aside.

-- Place sliced jalapenos and chopped garlic into the jars.
-Pour the marinade over the jalapenos.
+- Place the sliced jalapeños and chopped garlic into one or a couple of canning jars.
+Pour the marinade over the jalapeños.

-- Set them to marinate for at least 24 hours.
+- Allow them to marinate in the fridge for at least 24 hours.
 Enjoy with your favorite meal.